eliotstock/stake/README.md

 1. On each new release:
     1. Follow the instructions above again to get a new binary.
     1. Overwrite the existing binary as root.
-    1. `chown` and `chgrp` it back to the process owner as root.
+    1. If it's executable as anyone, there's no need to `chown` and `chgrp` it back to the process owner as root.
-    1. Stop only the updated processes.
     1. Restart the process with `sudo systemctl restart [service]`
     1. Check the logs in the tmux session for a successful restart.